kubernetes/website/content/en/docs/concepts/services-networking/topology-aware-hints.md

 endpoints to each zone.
 This proportion is based on the [allocatable](/docs/tasks/administer-cluster/reserve-compute-resources/#node-allocatable) CPU cores for nodes running in that zone.
-For example, if one zone had 2 CPU cores and another zone only had 1 CPU core, the controller would allocated twice as many endpoints to the zone with 2 CPU cores.
+For example, if one zone had 2 CPU cores and another zone only had 1 CPU core, the controller would allocate twice as many endpoints to the zone with 2 CPU cores.

 The following example shows what an EndpointSlice looks like when hints have